Agreste/Magazine/pages/pt_BR/edicao/1/Enquadrando_um_terrorista.md

 <a name="38"> 38.
 Jakob Ladegaard, “On the Frontier of Politics,” 186–87.</a>

 <a name="39"> 39.
 Krzysztof Kłopotowski, “Serce artysty, a rozum?”</a>

+<small>Este texto foi republicado a partir de 'Framing a Terrorist: The Politics of Representation in Ici et ailleurs, Four Lions and Essential Killing', por Ewa Mazierska em _Framework: The journal of Cinema and Media_, vol. 55, No 1, 102-20., Copyright © 2014 Wayne State University Press, com a permissão da Wayne State University Press.</small>